mayurjainf007/Credit_Card_Fraud_Detection/README.md

-# Real-Time Credit Card Fraud Detection with Dynamic Schema and Dashboard
+# Real-Time Credit Card Fraud Detection

 This project demonstrates how to perform real-time credit card fraud detection using Apache Kafka, Spark Streaming, and Flask.
 The system dynamically adapts to schema changes in the input dataset, detects fraudulent transactions in real-time, and displays the results on a web dashboard.